Loyola University Chicago

-To register, on or after November 26, fill out the application form online and mail the nonrefundable application fee for each program to which you apply ($500 for Rome, $750 for Rome & Strasbourg) to the address indicated.
+To register, fill out the application form online (available November 2015) and mail the non-refundable application fee of $600 to the address indicated below.
 The application fee will be credited toward your activity fee.

 In addition, after completion of your first semester, non-Loyola University Chicago students should direct their registrar to mail a Letter of Good Standing to the same address stating that you have successfully completed at least your first semester course work with a 2.0 or better (on a 4.0 scale) and have completed or are currently enrolled in the second semester of first year law school.

-Registration via LOCUS on-line is February 27-March 13, 2013.
-Students must register for a minimum of four (4) credit hours in Rome.
-A non-refundable deposit is required at the time of application, no later than March 11, 2013.
-All tuition, fees and housing costs for the program must be paid in full by April 1, 2016, unless you are approved for Financial Aid/Consortium Agreement.
+Registration via LOCUS on-line is February 25, 2016.
+Students must register for a minimum of four (4) credit hours.
+A non-refundable deposit of $600 is required at the time of application submission.
+All tuition, fees, and housing costs for the program must be paid in full by April 1, 2016, unless you are approved for Financial Aid/Consortium Agreement.

 Space is limited, apply early.
 Only 50 students will be accepted into the Rome Program.
-Many years the Rome Program fills up immediately!
+The program often fills up before the March 7, 2016 deadline.

-Any student in good standing at an ABA accredited United States or Canadian law school who has successfully completed at least one year of legal study is eligible to participate.
+Any student in good standing at an ABA accredited United States or Canadian law school that has successfully completed at least one year of legal study is eligible to participate.
 Last year, our Rome Program enrolled 32 students, 27 of whom were from Loyola Chicago and 5 of whom were from other ABA accredited law schools.

 Credit & Grades